zew/go-questionnaire/README.md

 * Package `generators` uses qst for creating specific JSON questionaires.

 * Application contains multi-language surrounding
-and common functions for login, validation, session
+and common functions for login, validation, session...

 * Application renders questionaires.
-Different questionaires are separated by login and URL path.
+Different questionaires are separated by login.

 * Survey results are pulled in by the `transferrer`.